Dave Schroeder’s ‘Fast 5 Pack Facts’: Packers at Bears

-CHICAGO, IL (WBAY) - As the Green Bay Packers prepare to kick off the NFL’s 100th season against the Chicago Bears at Soldier Field, it’s time to get ready for a new year with Dave Schroeder’s ‘Fast 5 Pack Facts.’
+GREEN BAY, Wis.
+(WBAY) - As the Green Bay Packers (12-3) prepare to wrap up the regular season with a visit to the Chicago Bears (8-7), it’s time to get in the know and ready to go with Dave Schroeder’s ‘Fast 5 Pack Facts.’